 Meet Ellen

-Friedlander is a Kipaipai fellow as well as Co-Director of Pasadena Photography Arts, which promotes diverse photography projects by established and emerging photographers worldwide through Open Show and FORUM events.
-She has been featured in Lenscratch, The Hand Magazine, The Candid Frame podcast – Episode #499, and LA Weekly’s “Meet an Artist Monday."
-Friedlander stays connected to the Los Angeles artist community as a mentor for ASMP’s The Bridge Program, Executive Producer of “The Crit House Podcast,” as well as a member of the newly formed UOOORS Art Collective.
+In addition to her personal work, Friedlander is a Kipaipai fellow as well as Co-Director of Pasadena Photography Arts, which promotes diverse photography projects by established and emerging photographers worldwide through Open Show and FORUM events.
+Friedlander stays connected to the broader artist community as a mentor for ASMP’s The Bridge Program and Executive Producer of “The Crit House Podcast.”

 MOTHER-DAUGHTER COLLABORATION